-Having a credit card is helpful for so many reasons, and being able to get your preferred credit card starts with having a great application.
-Applying for credit cards can be done very easily these days and many times you know if you’ve been approved the same day.
-However, there are some important steps you should take to make sure you have the best credit card application possible.
+Having a credit card is helpful for many reasons, and being able to get your preferred credit card starts with having a great application.

 How to apply for a credit card

 A good credit card application will require some prep work on your part.
 The following steps will help you gather information to put your best application forward.

 Credit scores are used by issuers to determine your creditworthiness.
 Most issuers have a score range they are looking for in a cardholder.
 If you’re just starting out with credit and don’t have a score yet, you’ll want to look for a card that requires no credit history.
 These cards will help you build up your credit score so that you can apply for other kinds of cards in the future.
 Once you’ve built up your credit score to the good to excellent range (670-850), you’ll have more options for cards, including rewards cards.

 To gain access to your credit score, you can purchase it from any of the major credit reporting bureaus: Equifax, Experian and TransUnion.
 Experian offers a free FICO credit score with FICO’s monitoring service.
 But before you go ahead and pay for access to your score, check if you already have it for free from one of your other credit cards.
 Many issuers offer free access to your FICO score or VantageScore through your account.
 You can check to see if your issuer offers this as a perk by checking its website, calling customer service or just exploring your online account or credit issuer’s app.